Doctorate in Curriculum and Instruction, Kent State University

 One of his primary research interests is teacher’s perceptions of herpetofauna and the situational aspects of interaction based on knowledge, experience and culture.
 Wojnowski is also intrigued at how conceptual understanding of science concepts may influence curricular and pedagogical decisions made by educators.

-He is excited to be at GSU where he will be teaching an integrated science course as well as science methods and observing pre-service teachers in the field.
+He is excited to be at Georgia State where he will be teaching an integrated science course as well as scientific methods and observing pre-service teachers in the field.

 Subramaniam, K., Wojnowski, D. & Harrell, P. (2012).
 Analyzing prospective teachers’ images of scientists using positive, negative and stereotypical images of scientists.
 Research in Science and Technological Education.
 1-24. http://dx.doi.org/10.1080/02635143.2012.742883